CyanoLakes/data/README.md

 - Matthews, M. W., Bernard, S., Evers-King, H., & Lain, L. R. (2020).
 Distinguishing cyanobacteria from algae in optically complex inland waters using a hyperspectral radiative transfer inversion algorithm.
 Remote Sensing of Environment, 248, 111981.
 - Kravitz, J., Matthews, M., Bernard, S., & Griffith, D. (2020).
 Application of Sentinel 3 OLCI for chl-a retrieval over small inland water targets: Successes and challenges.
 Remote Sensing of Environment, 237, 111562.

+# Contributions

+You are welcome to contribute your data to this repository.
+There is no format, however the data should appear in a peer-review published article.
+Simply place your data in a folder and create a pull request.

+Data is restricted to:
+- Apparent Optical Properties
+- Inherent Optical Properties
+- Biogeophysical Data